FACTBOX-Details of U.S. Senate China currency bill

 After 360 days of failure to adopt appropriate policies, the U.S. Trade Representative must request WTO dispute settlement consultations with the designated country.

 The U.S. Treasury also would be required to consult with the Federal Reserve and other central banks to consider remedial intervention in currency markets.
-(Reporting by Doug Palmer in Washington; editing by Cynthia Osterman)
+(Reporting by Doug Palmer in Washington; editing by Mohammad Zargham)